danielgolliher/resume/README.md

 * Alerted partners to the various pending submission deadlines and kept them on task over project time horizons that spanned months.
 * Prepared partners for interviews with ranking publications.
 The interviews covered the legal market, Ropes & Gray’s practice, and the individual partner’s practice.
 * Trained other individuals in PR and business development on how to write and research ranking submissions.
+* Wrote posts for the firm's website highlighting rankings and awards won.
 * _Note_: this position was new to the firm when I accepted it, so I developed the role as I worked.
 See my [LinkedIn](https://www.linkedin.com/in/danielgolliher/) for even further detail.

 ### **Harvard College Outreach & Marketing Coordinator** @ [Harvard Recreation](https://recreation.gocrimson.com) | _Jan 2017->May 2018_